The Rise of Business Email Compromise (BEC) Fraud:

 Today email spoofing is one of the most successful ways to trick users.
 And through a number of strategies, including Simple Mail Transfer Protocol (SMTP), a nefarious actor can send a customized phishing email that is almost impossible to identify.
 And as we always say, it only takes one single successful phishing email to an untrained person to put an entire organization at risk.

-The best way to mitigate the risks of BEC and ransomware is through the adoption of mailbox-level security.
+The best way to mitigate the risks of email fraud and prevent business email compromise is through the adoption of mailbox-level security.
 This new technology takes a “bottom-up approach,” using machine learning algorithms and deep scans in the mailbox itself to ensure an unprecedented level of phishing prevention.

 There are three main benefits that mailbox level security offers that cannot be achieved with sever security:

-- Sender Reputation Scoring - Dynamic and ongoing list building of trusted external and internal senders and domains.
+*Sender Reputation Scoring - Dynamic and ongoing list building of trusted external and internal senders and domains.
 Anti-impersonation technology and sender reputation scoring can monitor communication habits at the mailbox level to create a picture of what a user and sender’s “normal” email communications typically look like.

-- Inbox Behavioral Analysis - Once a baseline of normal communication is established, the system can monitor every email inbox individually, based on correspondence and attachment/link interaction.
+*Inbox Behavioral Analysis - Once a baseline of normal communication is established, the system can monitor every email inbox individually, based on correspondence and attachment/link interaction.
 Through this local reputation analysis, it can help users better identify email spoofing and spear-phishing attacks.
 A mailbox-level security system can scan multiple data points from the mailbox and cross-reference to determine if the sender or email is bad.

-- InMail alerts or Instant Block - Based on an employees’ phishing confidence level, mailbox-level security can analyze past and current email interactions with any specific sender.
-This prompts visually identifications that can provide an augmented email experience (InMail alerts) and mechanism (report button) to help employees better spot and easily report suspicious messages.
+*InMail alerts or Instant Block - Based on an employees’ phishing confidence level, mailbox-level security can analyze past and current email interactions with any specific sender.
+This prompts visual identifications that can provide an augmented email experience (InMail alerts) and mechanism (report button) to help employees better spot and easily report suspicious messages.
 Algorithms continually improve the detection of both anomalies and irregular communication patterns based on learned experiences.

-Putting Email Phishing Attacks in the Crosshairs
+Putting BEC Fraud and Other Forms of Phishing Attacks in the Crosshairs

 All suspicious emails are visually flagged the second an email hits an inbox, and a quick button link inside Outlook & Gmail toolbar enables instant SOC team notification while prompting security tools for further investigation and immediate remediation.